You are here

 What is the Big Spring Clean?

-Now in its ninth year, the Big Spring Clean - with your help - aims to make North Tyneside a cleaner and greener place to live.
+Now in its eleventh year, the Big Spring Clean - with your help - aims to make North Tyneside a cleaner and greener place to live.

 We will support your event by providing high visibility vests, bags and litter pickers, as well as helping with publicity and taking away any litter you collect.